tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * Would an exchange or an innovative bank use BIP44?
 Why?

-  * **Answer:** Yes, it would use it to keep track of customer's keys across multiple blockchains.
+  * **Answer:** Yes, they would use it to keep track of customer's keys across multiple blockchains.

 * Where does the list of coin types come from?